Argumentation and Computers: Tools for Arguing and Critical Thinking module (AC12003)

 About the Module

-This module is concerned with logic, arguing and critical thinking.
-Logic is the foundation of programming, mathematics and computer science.
-We will cover a history of logic and argumentation, including different styles of reasoning and how these are modelled in a computational context.
+This module is concerned with logic, argumentation and critical thinking.
+Logic is the foundation of programming, mathematics and computer science, while argumentation plays an important role in artificial intelligence.
+We will cover a history of logic and argumentation, and their application, including different styles of reasoning and how these are modelled in a computational context.

 There are 20 SCQF points available on this module.